 The teeth put pressure on the neck by digging into it a little to cause an uncomfortable sensation for the dog.
 Make sure the prong collar is not too tight to avoid any kind of harm to the dog’s neck.

 During this, the dog learns that pulling on the leash isn’t a good idea because it’s producing that sensation.
-It’s better to stop.
+It’s better to stop because these collar types of dogs can backfire.

 These collars are also metallic only.